Jonas1312/mse-for-binary-classification/README.md

 # What would happen if we use MSE on binary classification?

-**PDF version with LaTeX formulas rendered:** [https://raw.githubusercontent.com/Jonas1312/mse-for-binary-classification/main/README.pdf](https://raw.githubusercontent.com/Jonas1312/mse-for-binary-classification/main/README.pdf)
+**PDF version of this README with LaTeX formulas rendered:** [https://raw.githubusercontent.com/Jonas1312/mse-for-binary-classification/main/README.pdf](https://raw.githubusercontent.com/Jonas1312/mse-for-binary-classification/main/README.pdf)

 ## Context